leegianetti/dacss690a_finalproject/readme.md

 - Displays request counts filtered by status and time range.
 - Predicts the **estimated time-to-close** for new requests based on issue type, day, month, and time.

-It helps city staff improve service delivery and gives the public visibility into government responsiveness using open data.
+It helps city staff understand service delivery and gives the public visibility into government responsiveness using open data.

 ## Features